Tempe Town Lake: Notable water releases

 The Salt River bed in the Phoenix metropolitan area is often either dry or flowing to a trickle, with the river's water being entirely diverted to agricultural and other uses upriver.
 Since Tempe Town Lake uses artificial structures and the natural riverbed to form the lake, the inflatable dams confining the lake must be lowered in periods of high runoff to permit the passage of the Salt River itself.
 The lake has released water on multiple occasions as the river levels rise normally due to heavy rain or winter snow runoff.

 On December 31, 2004, the eastern dam was lowered for the first time since its construction.
 Heavy rains in the Salt River watershed required the release of 570 m3 of water per second into the Salt River.
 The dams are designed to handle a maximum flow of 1800 m3/s.
 Additional releases occurred in February 2005, January 2008, and February 2009.

 Tempe Town Lake Bridge

-The Valley Metro Light Rail project began building this bridge (designed by T. Y. Lin International) over Tempe Town Lake, starting in the first quarter of 2005.
+The Valley Metro Rail project began building this bridge (designed by T. Y. Lin International) over Tempe Town Lake, starting in the first quarter of 2005.
 The lighting ceremony for the bridge, which was the celebration for the completion of the most important parts of the bridge, was held on Saturday, December 9, 2006 during the APS Fantasy of Lights Boat Parade.
 The project was completed as of December 27, 2008, when the light rail line was officially opened to the public.
 The LED light display that occurs each time a train passes overhead at dark casts varying colors onto the lake, increasing the aesthetic quality of the bridge at night.